isfopo/ambitus-studio-api/documentation/project-plan.md

 - [ ] **Clip**

-  - [ ] create new clip referencing a scene and a track
-    - [ ] gather metadata and return an id
-  - [ ] add content to clip
+  - [ ] add/change content to clip
     - [ ] take id and add audio or midi to clip
-  - [ ] get metadata of clip, including reference to content
+  - [x] get metadata of clip, including reference to content
-  - [ ] get id of clip by SceneId and ProjectId
+  - [x] get id of clip by SceneId and ProjectId
   - [ ] get content of clip by ClipId
-  - [ ] delete clip
+  - [ ] remove content from clips

 - [ ] **Message**
   - [ ] create a new message